AnonymousPlanet/thgtoa/guide.md

 -   Make sure the "Never saves history" checkbox is checked (this should not be checked on the Decoy OS)

-Now you should clean the history within any app that you used including Browser history, Cookies, Saved Passwords, Sessions, Form History.
+Now you should clean the history within any app that you used including Browser history, Cookies, Saved Passwords, Sessions, and Form History.

 -   Brave (in case you didn't enable cleaning on exit)